Sore, cracked or bleeding nipples

 Before putting baby to the breast

-Wash your hands.
+Wash your hands, go to the toilet and have a bottle of water next to you.
 Sit in a comfortable position and try to relax.

 Apply a warm washer to the breast and gently massage or express to help milk flow.
 Express some milk to soften the areola and lubricate the nipple.